Who should use this toolkit?

 Customizing the quick start screen

-You can customize the options that display to instructor when a course doesn't have a reading list, as well as the text on this page.
-The options that display here result in different workflows for instructors.
+You can customize the options that display to instructor when a course doesn't have a reading list, as well as the text on the page.
+The options that display on the Quick Start Screen result in different workflows for instructors.
 The possible options include:

 - Upload a document containing an existing reading list: The instructor uploads a file, such as a syllabus, that contains the reading list information.
 The reading list will come into Alma as a reading list that is ready for processing.
 When the library views the reading list, it will only have one citation, which is the uploaded file.
 From here, the library will view the file and use it to create the reading list for the instructor.
 See: Configuring Whether Instructors Can Upload Files that Contain Reading Lists

 - Roll over reading lists from an existing course: The instructor searches for a reading list from a previous course and rolls it over to this new course.
 See: Enabling Instructor Rollover

 You may want to make changes to the options that display.
 For example, if it is your first semester using Leganto, you may not have lists for instructors to rollover.
 Or you may not want instructors to submit their syllabi to the library and have the library create the lists.
 Customize the options using the parameter cms_entry_actions (Configuration > Leganto > LTI > Settings).